= runif(100)

 ## F-statistic: 43.54 on 2 and 97 DF, p-value: 3.205e-14

-Identifying confounders is the most important challenge in observational studies: For example, several studies showed that overweight adults have lower mortality.
+Identifying confounders is the most important challenge in observational studies: For example, several studies showed that overweight adults (BMI) have lower mortality.
 However, another study shows that these earlier results might have come up due to confounding: smoking!

 smokers: higher mortality and lower BMI -> people with lower BMI have higher mortality rates